 Growing up, big breakfasts were a weekend affair.
 During the week, it was every man for himself; my morning meal usually consisting of a heaping bowl of cereal overflowing with milk.
 Saturdays, though, would get a little fancy.
-Mom would whisk up some pancake mix, and we would slather those warm golden circles with Aunt Jemima’s beaming smile; all the cares of the week disappearing into that river of syrup and a side of bacon.
+Mom would whisk up some pancake mix, and we would slather those warm golden circles with plenty of syrup; all the cares of the week disappearing into that river and a side of bacon.

 Saturdays still hold their sophisticated edge around here.
 During the week the kids beg for cocoa wheats and bagels, but weekends we take our time with things: breakfast is a family affair, a process we enjoy from start to finish.
 Puffed pear pancake is one of our favorites, and we rejoice when the piping hot skillet is pulled from the oven, displaying an elevated pancake of glory.
 Pears, vanilla bean, a touch of maple syrup; our cares fall away at first bite.